Pluteus cervinus Fawn Pluteus Shipley Country Park,

 Stem more than 7 cm, swollen at base.
 In small groups on wood

 or buried twigs.
 Widespead, Spring and Autumn.
-Edible but not
+Same as previous

-with alcohol.
-Same as previous photograph but showing top of cap
+photograph but showing top of cap and fibrous scales

 Lathkill Dale, Peak District, Derbyshire (April 2009)